j-gardner/arconix-portfolio/readme.txt

 That's fantastic!
 Feel free to submit a pull request over at [Github](http://arcnx.co/apsource), add an idea to the [Trello Board](http://arcnx.co/aptrello), or you can contact me through [Twitter](http://arcnx.co/twitter), [Facebook](http://arcnx.co/facebook) or my [Website](http://arcnx.co/1)

 == Screenshots ==
-1. Portfolio Custom Post Type listed on the WP backend
+1. Portfolio Custom Post Type listed in the WordPress Menu
-2. Creating a Portfolio Item
+2. Portfolio list in the admin
+3. Portfolio settings

 == Changelog ==
 = 1.3.2 =